These were notes I made for a Bible study.

 For Abraham is the father of all who believe.”
 (Romans 4:15-16 NLT)

-Paul then tries to explain what God was trying to say to Abram, and to us.
+Paul then tries to explain what God was trying to say to Abram, and to us.“That is what the Scriptures mean when God told him,

 Even when there was no reason for hope, Abraham just kept hoping—believing that he would become the father of many nations.